Ibrahim-Omeysh/foundation-cs-python/README.md

 # repo2
-this is the first assignment in my python journey
+this is the first assignment in my python